NemanjaMilosevic/laravel-api/README.md

 ## Running the API

+Add the following Cron entry to your server, to start a scheduler `crontab -e`

+`* * * * * php /path-to-your-project/artisan schedule:run >> /dev/null 2>&1`

 It's very simple to get the API up and running.

 First, create the database (and database user if necessary) and add them to the `.env` file.

 ```